EdDuarte/website/content/posts/living-globe.md

 ## Publication

-A research paper describing the implementation of Living Globe, titled **_Living
-Globe: Tridimensional Interactive Visualization of World Demographic Data_**, was published in _HIMI 2016: Human Interface and the Management of Information:
+A research paper describing the implementation of Living Globe, titled **_Living Globe: Tridimensional Interactive Visualization of World Demographic Data_**, was published in _HIMI 2016: Human Interface and the Management of
-Information, Design and Interaction_, volume 9734, pages 14-24.
-This paper can be read on [Springer](https://link.springer.com/chapter/10.1007%2F978-3-319-40349-6_2) or [arXiv](https://arxiv.org/abs/1607.05946).
+Information: Information, Design and Interaction_, volume 9734, pages 14-24.
+It can be read on [Springer](https://link.springer.com/chapter/10.1007%2F978-3-319-40349-6_2) or [arXiv](https://arxiv.org/abs/1607.05946).